aridjayarecipes/cutesrecipes.web.app/content/post/2572-easiest-way-to-prepare-favorite-cabbage-and-ham.md

 1. Prepare 2 tablespoons salt

-This healthy ham and cabbage soup is a mix of carrots, celery, bell pepper, onion, cabbage and There&#39;s nothing better than a hearty soup loaded with veggies, and this Polish ham and cabbage.
+This healthy ham and cabbage soup is a mix of carrots, celery, bell pepper, onion, cabbage and There's nothing better than a hearty soup loaded with veggies, and this Polish ham and cabbage.
 Made with fresh cabbage, cucumbers, ham, corn, and scallions, this tasty and crunchy Cabbage and Ham Salad is packed with vitamins and makes a quick lunch or side dish.
 See more ideas about ham and cabbage recipe, recipes, ham and cabbage.
 Ham, cabbage and potatoes is an inexpensive healthy hearty meal.

 <!--inarticleads2-->